Are you concerned about the health of your skin?

-Penetrative: It has a unique way of penetrating deep into the hair’s core; when it is left on the hair for five minutes or more, it swells the hair shaft – helping to give the hair more body.
+Penetrative: It has a unique way of penetrating deep into the hair’s core; when it is left on the hair for five minutes or more, it swells the hair shaft – giving the hair more body.

 Protective: It naturally creates a film of moisture on the hair shaft, giving your hair added protection.

-Another great humectant that adds gloss and shine to the hair is glycerine, which I discuss in my article, “What is Glycerine and How Effective is it in Skincare?“.
+Another great humectant that adds gloss and shines to the hair is glycerine, which I discuss in my article, “What is Glycerine and How Effective is it in Skincare“.

 A number of studies carried out on nail care have found that panthenol also works well with keratin, the protein found within our skin and nails.